ska-telescope/sdp-workflows-procfunc/docs/src/workflow_development.rst

 - Commit the changes to your branch and push to GitLab.

-Additional steps to build a custom execution engine  (TODO: does this belong here or WL?)
+Additional steps to build a custom execution engine
 ---------------------------------------------------

+Note, this section is OUTDATED!

 If you want to use a custom execution engine (EE) in your workflow, the additional steps you need to do are: